eXept Software AG Logo

 o mclass

-return the class in which the receiver was compiled.
+return the class in which the receiver is currently contained in.

 Same as #containingClass, for ST80 compatibility.